dojo/docs/quickstart/data/usingdatastores/faq.rst

 No. A store's internal data format can be whatever is most efficient for that store to work with.
 For example, dojox.data.XmlStore's input data format is XML, not JSON.
 The API is intended to adapt over new as well as existing, data services on the web and expose data items on a common fashion, regardless of the actual backing transport format.

 ==============================================================================================================
 Question 8:  I want to save my data with ItemFileWriteStore, but it doesn't send the data to the server.
 Why?
 ==============================================================================================================

 Because it doesn't know how to send it to your specific server/service implementation. dojo.data.ItemFileWriteStore's default save behavior is to commit data into internal memory structures only.
-It provivers over-ridable hook functions that users must provide in order to send data to an external service.
+It provides over-ridable hook functions that users must provide in order to send data to an external service.
 See the `Write Section <dojo/data/ItemFileWriteStore#the-write-api>`_ of the ItemFileWriteStore docs.

 =================================================================================================================================================================================
 Question 9:  In one of my items in ItemFileReadStore I defined an attribute value as a JavaScript object.
 When I access it through store.getValue(), it has been modified.
 Why?
 =================================================================================================================================================================================

 This is because child objects (non-atomic values such as int, string, etc), are automatically treated as data store items by dojo.data.ItemFileReadStore.
 So, when it processes that attribute, it updates it into ItemFileReadStore internal format and therefore attributes on it should also be accessed through store functions, such as getValue().
 This is easily detectable by using the ItemFileReadStore's isItem() function.

 If you want to prevent ItemFileReadStore from converting Object types into data store items, you will need to use a custom type map, and define your object as a specific type that can be serialized to and from JSON using the custom type formatters.
 See the `custom types <dojo/data/ItemFileReadStore#items-with-custom-types>`_ documentation for more details.

 ==================================================================================================================================================================================================================================
 Question 10:  In one of my items in ItemFileReadStore I defined an attribute value as a JavaScript object, but I didn't set an identifier.
 The store blows up with an error about no identifier when fetching.
 Why does it care?
 ==================================================================================================================================================================================================================================

 This question is easier to understand with a bit of sample ItemFile*Store input.
 Consider the following:

 .. code-block :: javascript